t-d-k/LibreCrypt/docs/Linux_volumes.md

 * * *
 <A NAME="level_3_heading_7">
-### Additional Notes on Linux Volumes
+### Additional Notes on Linux Containers
 </A>

-Linux volumes should be formatted as FAT/FAT32/NTFS in order for them to be recognised by MS Windows.
+Linux containers should be formatted as FAT/FAT32/NTFS in order for them to be recognised by MS Windows.
 Although it should be possible for MS Windows can to understand other filesystems (e.g. ext2/ext3/riserFS), this does require 3rd party filesystem drivers to be installed.

-If you do wish to read an ext2/ext3 formatted volume from MS Windows, the filesystem drivers listed below are suggested.
-There may well be others, though at time of writing (23rd December 2005) these are the only ones that I have checked:
+If you do wish to read an ext2/ext3 formatted container from MS Windows, the filesystem drivers listed below are suggested.
+At time of writing (July 2015), there are no drivers that work with LVM on latest versions of windows.

 <TABLE style="text-align: left;">
   <TBODY>